 << Click to Display Table of Contents >>

-Navigation: Tabs Guide > File > New Document >
+Navigation: PDF-XChange Editor Plus V9 User Manual > Tabs Guide > File Tab > New Document >

-Click From Scanner to create new PDF documents from the local scanner:
+Click From Scanner to create PDF documents from the local scanner:

 Figure 1.
-New Document Submenu, From Scanner Options
+New Document Submenu.
+From Scanner Option

-•Preset options are displayed in the upper section.
-Click these options to create a new document according to preset parameters.
+•Preset options are displayed in the From Scanner list.
+Click these options to create a new document according to their preset parameters.

-•Click Configure Presets to determine preset parameters for each mode.
-See here for further information.
+•Click Configure Presets to determine preset parameters for each mode, as detailed here.

 •Click Custom Scan to determine custom parameters.
 The Scan Properties dialog box will open: